lazurebro/Tetris-SFML/README.md

 # Tetris-SFML
+OOP implementation of Tetris in SFML, created as a project for practice in OOP

 # How to install
 1. In the root folder (where the src folder) is, you need to place two folders from SFML: include and lib